top of page

 While I cannot compete with the speed of this cookie-cutter approach, it is inflexible.

-Instead, working by hand allows me to adjust my designs over time or by request.
-Continuously iterating and refining as each piece teaches me something new about the craft.
+Working by hand allows me to make small adjustments to my designs over time, continuously iterating and refining as each piece and each new customer teaches me something new.

 DSCF3968.jpg